kalbfled/kalbfled.github.io/casting.md

 ### Role 3: Lacy (woman 18-25)

-Lacy is a thrift store employee with whom Scabs is enfatuated.
+Lacy is a thrift store employee with whom Scabs is infatuated.
 This is a bit part for which you just need to smile and say, "Hi."
 We will film Lacy's scene indoors at a mutually convenient time.

 #### How to audition